Advisory Council on Jewish Inclusion

 Our Mission

-The mission of the Advisory Council on Jewish Inclusion is to serve the Jewish community at Colorado State University (CSU) by working with other university entities to build a more inclusive environment for Jewish people on campus.
+Colorado State University embraces differences and celebrates commonalities across identities and communities.
+The mission of the Advisory Council on JewishInclusion is to serve the Jewish community at CSU by working with other university entities on campus.
+All CSU staff and faculty are welcome and invited to engage.

 About the council

-The main goals of the Presidential Task Force were to create a more Jewish-inclusive campus, confront and prevent antisemitism at the university, educate the broader CSU community on the rich diversity and history of those who identify as Jewish, and provide support for Jews and others.
+The main goals of the Presidential Task Force were to create a more Jewish-inclusive campus, confront and prevent antisemitism at the university, educate the broader CSU community on the rich history of those who identify as Jewish, and provide support for Jews and others.

-The Task Force was first co-chaired by Dr. Carolin Aronis (CSU Special Advisor on Prevention of Antisemitism and then a Research Fellow in the Department of Communication Studies) and Dr. John Henderson (Associate Dean of Students), and later on by Dr. Aronis and Dr. Mica Glantz (Professor of Anthropology, Chair of the Department of Anthropology and Geography and Interim Chair of the Department of Ethnic Studies).
-It included faculty, staff, and student leaders from Hillel, Chabad, several academic departments, the office of the Vice President for Diversity, Housing and Dining Services, the Career Center, and a representative of the Fort Collins community.
+The Task Force was first co-chaired by Dr. CarolinAronis (CSU Special Advisor on Prevention of Antisemitism and then a research fellow in the Department of Communication Studies) and Dr. John Henderson(Associate Dean of Students), and later on by Dr. Aronis and Dr. Mica Glantz(Professor of Anthropology, Chair of the Department of Anthropology and geography and Interim Chair of the Department of Ethnic Studies).
+It included faculty, staff, and student leaders from Hillel, Chabad, several academic departments, the office of the Vice President for Housing and Dining Services, the CareerCenter, and a representative of the Fort Collins community.

 Co-Chairs